-- report.pdf: the project report in pdf format. - The folders ecelinux, zedboard, and bonus.
+- report.pdf: the project report in pdf format. - The folders ecclinux and zedboard.
 These should contain the completed source files for the software-only, FPGA, and optimized software-only implementations of the digitrec design.
 Make sure the design can be built using the Makefile and scripts in the folders.
 Please run make clean to remove all the generated output files.